Anonymity22/handwriting-recognition/README.md

 python data_aug.py
 ```

 For each input picture, you will get six enhanced picture after being processed by our algorithm.
-The size of each enhanced picture is 100*32 pixels.
+The defalut size of enhanced picture is 100\*32 pixels.

 ## System overview